VinceZK/Portal/docs/README.md

 So I believe when I build the second CRUD App on the same stack, it will be much faster.

 This is also the purpose of this blog.
-I hope it can also give you a pattern reference, as well as some standards and costs in building such kind of **Real** CRUD Apps.
+I hope it can also give you a pattern reference, as well as some standards and costs reference in building such kind of **Real** CRUD Apps.